vadagama/sever_crew/README.md

 Founder: Kwaku Ose

 ## Baseline architecture <a name="baseline_architecture"></a>
-This is an actual FFood (designed by Arch Collider from the first Kata exercise - [ldynia/archcolider: O'Reilly's first Software Architectural Katas (github.com)](https://github.com/ldynia/archcolider)) system architecture.
+This is an actual Farmacy Food (designed by Arch Collider from the first Kata exercise - [ldynia/archcolider: O'Reilly's first Software Architectural Katas (github.com)](https://github.com/ldynia/archcolider) system architecture.
 The customer interacts with Farmacy Food through well designed touch-points.

 Those are the:
 * Cross-platform web and mobile apps